IMPORTANT FACTS TO CONSIDER….

 8. Travel Agents are not legally allowed to advise you on what cover to take out – but they can warn you about what to understand about your travel insurance.

 9. Many people think they are automatically covered when they pay for some part of their holidays on a credit card.
-There are so many different Credit Card Accounts, levels, standard etc you really must do the groundwork to find out if they will in fact cover you.
+There are so many different Credit Card Accounts, levels, standards etc you really must do the groundwork to find out if they will in fact cover you.
 For the few hundred it costs to get Travel Insurance cover separately from credit card cover it might be a wise saving in the long run.

-9 c.
-If you’re travelling with adult children, check the policy to make sure they are covered.
+10. If you’re travelling with adult children, check the policy to make sure they are covered.
 Of the eight card issuers surveyed recently five policies will insure dependants only if they under 21 – they are ANZ, Bankwest, Citibank, CBA and HSBC.

-9 d.
-And now to how the excess – or the first amount you have to pay if you make a claim – is charged.
+11. And now to how the excess – or the first amount you have to pay if you make a claim – is charged.
 As anyone who has had to make an insurance claim will know, this can be extremely irritating.

 You need to know whether the excess applies per claim or per event.
 It’s the difference between paying it once or many times.